Siddu-03/Study-Hub/README.md

 ---

-## 📚 Available Learning Domains
+## Learning Domains

 - **Cybersecurity**
-  _Explore security, cryptography, networking, and more._
+  _Master security, cryptography, networking, and more._
 - **AI & ML**
-  _Learn about artificial intelligence and machine learning._
+  _Advance your knowledge in artificial intelligence and machine learning._

 ---

-## 🧭 How It Works
+## How It Works

-1. **Select a Domain:** Choose from available domains on the homepage.
+1. **Select a Domain:** Start from the homepage and choose your area of interest.
-2. **Browse Subjects:** Use the sidebar to navigate through subjects within a domain.
-3. **Filter & Search:** Refine resources by type (Article/Video), level (Beginner/Intermediate/Advanced), or search keywords.
+2. **Browse & Filter:** Navigate subjects, filter by content type or level, and search for specific topics.
-4. **Access Resources:** Click on any resource to view it directly.
+3. **Access Resources:** Instantly view curated resources and accelerate your learning.

 ---

-## 🚀 Getting Started
+## Get Started

 1. **Clone the repository:**
    ```bash